surgieboi/backendless-ecommerce-platform/README.md

 1. Login or sign-up for [Dola](https://dola.me).

-2. Prcoeed to Settings, click on `Appky` and go through the merchant onboarding process.
+2. Prcoeed to Settings, click on `Apply` and go through the merchant onboarding process.
 Note, make sure that the `Website URL` field matches the URL of where you'd like to run BEP.

 3. To install BEP, you can select either `Basic Installation` or `Javascript SDK`.
 Depending on your selection, paste the copied snippet in the `<head>` section of your base HTML file.